Most people who live in hurricane zones know that they need to have a supply of emergency water and food stockpiled.

-5. Keep Cash, Because ATMS Will Be Down
+5. Keep Cash, Because ATMs Will Be Down

-Money still reigns supreme after a hurricane and people charge insane amounts of money for things like water, food, batteries, and other supplies.
+Money still reigns supreme after a hurricane, and people charge insane amounts of money for things like water, food, batteries, and other supplies.

-Hopefully you’ve done a good job of prepping for the hurricane so you don’t need to buy anything.
+Hopefully, you’ve done a good job of prepping for the hurricane, so you don’t need to buy anything.
 However, have some cash at home anyway.
 You might need it to evacuate, and the ATMs will likely have already been emptied.

 6. Don’t Use Candles!

-Candles might seem like a good off grid lighting option for when the power goes out during a hurricane, but using an open flame for light is a really bad idea.
+Candles might seem like a good off-grid lighting option for when the power goes out during a hurricane, but using an open flame for light is a really bad idea.

-Instead, get yourself some good emergency flashlights (preferably waterproof ones).
+Instead, get yourself some hand crank flashlights (preferably waterproof ones).
 Headlamps are also really great as they free up your hands.

 7. Backup Your Documents